MHDYHASAN017/Appifylab---Software-Engineer-Test-Project-/README.md

 3.Users can be perform quiz after registration then login , can view total percentage of score after finish time of quiz , and submit quiz. can view own profile and transection.

-To Run in Local Computer , must Add "proxy : http://localhost:8080"
+To Run in Local Computer , must Add "proxy : http://localhost:8080" in client/package.json

 Thank you. :)